ttkb-oss/dedup/README.md

 **dedup** will only work on volumes that have the `VOL_CAP_INT_CLONE` capability.
 Currently that is limited to APFS.

+While **dedup** is primarily intended to be used to save storage by using clones, but provides **-l** and **-s** flags to replace duplicates with hard links or symbolic links respectively.
+Care should be taken when using these options, however.
+Unlike clones, the replaced files share the metadata of one of the matched files, though it might not seem deterministic which one.
+If these options are used with automation where all files have default ownership and permissions, there should be little issue.
+The created files are also not copy-on-write and will share any modifications made.
+These options should only be used if the consequences of each choice are understood.

 # OPTIONS

 The following options are available: